Ashwagandha for Perimenopause: Hormones, Sleep & HRT

 Sexual Function (PMID: 26504795, n=50)

-This is a pilot study — smaller sample, no hormonal measurements — but it adds to the picture of ashwagandha addressing stress-related disruption in women's physiology.
+This is a pilot study — smaller sample, no hormonal measurements — but it contributes to traditional understanding and ongoing research on ashwagandha and women's wellbeing in herbal medicine.

 "Ashwagandha root extract can be a safe and effective option to relieve mild to moderate climacteric symptoms during perimenopause in women." — Gopal et al. (2021), J Obstet Gynaecol Res